 JLSJ members receive training to become effective, hands-on community volunteers.
 Recent community projects include:

 - In partnership with Grail Family Services, worked to promote literacy, improve the parent-child bond, empower the parent to be the child’s first teacher, and increase the parent’s awareness of their child’s development

 - Through the Kids in the Kitchen initiative, educate and promote healthy lifestyles among children and their families

 - Collaboration with Resource Area for Teaching (RAFT), develop the Make Build Play outreach project to provide “learn by doing” science, technology, engineering and math (STEM) opportunities for young children (4-8 years old) to promote school readiness and build confidence in creative problem solving

 - Short-term volunteer assistance through Done-in-a-Day (DIAD) projects that respond to community needs by conducting impactful hands-on projects, in partnership with community agencies operating within the scope of JLSJ’s Mission and Community Impact focus area

 The League offers our members a variety of hands-on training opportunities to develop new skills in a supportive environment.
-Training opportunities include community impact & outreach, fundraising, communications and public education, membership development, volunteer coordination, operations management, and leadership.
+Training opportunities include community impact and outreach, fundraising, communications and public education, membership development, volunteer coordination, operations management and leadership.